15-16 Μay 2019 | Turin, Italy

 4 April 2019 | Brussels, Belgium

-interACT will take part in a stakeholder workshop that will take place on 4th April 2019 in Brussels, Belgium after the EUCAD 2019 conference, by ARCADE project with the support of INEA.
-This workshop will focus more on R&I initiatives, European and national, their results, challenges and gaps in the context of ARCADE thematic areas.
+interACT took part in a stakeholder workshop that was held on 4th April 2019 in Brussels, Belgium after the EUCAD 2019 conference, by ARCADE project with the support of INEA.
+This workshop focused more on R&I initiatives, European and national, their results, challenges and gaps in the context of ARCADE thematic areas.

 2-3 April 2019 | Brussels, Belgium

-interACT together with its sister projects BRAVE and TrustVehicle will participate in EUCAD 2019 that will be held on 2-3th April 2019 in Brussels, Belgium.
-The three projects will be in the information stand No 3 and will inform everyone about their latest developments and automobility.
-Moreover, you can see how automated vehicles might communicate in the future in mixed traffic environments by using the pedestrian simulator created by our partner TUM.
+interACT together with its sister projects BRAVE and TrustVehicle participated in EUCAD 2019 that was held on 2-3th April 2019 in Brussels, Belgium.
+The three projects were in the information stand No 3 and informed everyone about their latest developments and automobility.
+Moreover, visitors could see how automated vehicles might communicate in the future in mixed traffic environments by using the pedestrian simulator created by our partner TUM.

 3 March 2019 | Germany